MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 ## Use the shared meeting stage

 Shared meeting stage helps meeting participants interact with and collaborate on app content in real-time.
-For example, users can focus their call on editing a document, brainstorming with a whiteboard, or reviewing a dashboard.
+For example, users can focus their meeting on editing a document, brainstorming with a whiteboard, or reviewing a dashboard.

 Apps shared to the meeting stage occupy the same space as a shared screen.
 The stage reorients for all meeting participants.